 In panel data models, by entering the lagged dependent variable as independent variable on the right side of the model, the dynamic panel data model is obtained (Baltagi, 2008).
 The presence of lagged dependent variable causes the non-autocorrelation assumption between explanatory variables and error terms to be violated.
 Therefore, the use of ordinary least squares (OLS) can cause biased and inconsistent results.
 The use of GMM estimation by the instrumental variable can solve these endogeneity issues.
 It allows all the regression variables to enter the model as instrumental variables if they are not correlated with the disturbance terms (Greene, 2008).
 The GMM estimation is one of the most efficient methods to estimate the effectiveness of institutions.
-This method does not require detailed information on the distribution of disturbance terms, and its foundation is based on the assumption that the disturbance terms are not correlated with instrumental variables in the equations.
+This method does not require detailed information on the distribution of disturbance terms are not correlated with instrumental variables in the equations.
 On the other hand, it has higher validity in terms of the probability of correlation between the error terms and the explanatory variables in the fixed effects model.
 The GMM is defined as follows:

-$$Y{i,t} = \alpha_1 + \beta_2 Y{i,t-} + \gamma X{i,t} + \eta_I + \varepsilon{i,t} \tag{1}$$
+$$Y{i,t} = \alpha_1 + \beta_2 Y{i,t-} + \gamma X{i,t} + \eta_I + \varepsilon{i,t}$$ (1)

-Where, Y is the dependent variable, i.e., economic growth (GDP), X is a set of explanatory variables, $\eta$ represents the individual or fixed effects of countries, $\epsilon$ is the disturbance term, and t and i represent the time and country, respectively.
+Where, Y is the dependent variable, i.e., economic growth (GDP), X is a set of explanatory variables, η represents the individual or fixed effects of countries, ε is the disturbance term, and t and i represent the time and country, respectively.

 In this study, we used the Arellano-Bond estimator for the GMM (Arellano and Bond, 1991).
-The proposed method includes removing individual effects independent of time ( $\eta_i$ ) by first-order differencing in equation (1) and writing:
+The proposed method includes removing individual effects independent of time (η_i) by first-order differencing in equation (1) and writing: